project-everest/vale/README.md

 * [src/arch/x64](./src/arch/x64): definitions and proofs related to our assembly language semantics for x64
     - `X64.Machine_s.fst`: basic components of our machine model
     - `X64.Bytes_Semantics_s.fst`: defines our trusted bytes-level semantics
-    - `X64.Vale.Ins*`: implements Vale procedures the provide verified Hoare-style reasoning on top of our semantics
+    - `X64.Vale.Ins*`: implements Vale procedures that provide verified Hoare-style reasoning on top of our semantics
     - `X64.Vale.QuickCode*`: implements our efficient verified verification-condition generator
     - `X64.Taint_Semantics_s.fst`: wraps the basic semantics in a trace-based model of information leakage
     - `X64.Leakage_s.fst`: defines what it means for assembly code to be leakage free